Lemony Yellow Split Pea Side Dish with Garlic and Ginger

 Anyone who likes lemon, garlic, and ginger will love this Lemony Yellow Split Pea Side Dish with Garlic and Ginger!
 Use Side Dishes to find more recipes like this one.

-I am now officially in love with this side dish of lemony yellow split peas flavored with minced garlic, ginger, and I cilantro.
-Even for those who insist on leaving out the cilantro, this is one of the most interesting flavor combinations I've tasted in a long time.
-And in this month when so many people are looking for Phase One recipes, this is a Phase One side dish!
+I am now officially in love with this Lemony Yellow Split Pea Side Dish with Garlic and Ginger.
+Even for those who insist on leaving out the cilantro, this is one of the most interesting flavor combinations I’ve tasted in a long time.
+And in this month when so many people are looking for South Beach Diet Phase One recipes, this is a Phase One side dish!
 True, you need to limit portion sizes for this to 1/2 cup serving for phase one, but a small amount of this sharing the plate with a nice piece of fish or meat and a salad would make a lovely phase one meal.

 I’m guessing at least some of you are looking at this suspiciously, but if you’ve ever eaten Indian food and enjoyed one of the creamy lentil stew dishes in the category called Dal, this is the same idea except the yellow split peas are left a little firmer.
 This dish can be vegan if you use vegetable stock, and for vegetarians this would make a wonderful stew-like main dish if you aren’t doing phase one.
 Even if you’ve never cooked anything like this, I urge you to be adventurous and I bet you’ll be surprised how much you like it.